syncfusion-content/wpf-docs/wpf/CheckedListBox/Virtualization.md

 # Virtualization in WPF CheckListBox

 UI Virtualization support is enabled by default in [CheckListBox](https://www.syncfusion.com/wpf-ui-controls/CheckedListBox), which allows the users to load large sets of data without affecting loading or scrolling performance.
-This feature allows users to reduce the loading time of CheckListBoxItems regardless of items count.
+This feature allows users to reduce the loading time of `CheckListBox` items regardless of items count.

 {% tabs %}
 {% highlight C# %}